-This soup is so good you’ll swear out loud.
-The soup’s name is an expletive in the Pampango dialect.
+This Sardines-Tomato and Spinach Soup is so good you’ll swear out loud.
+The Filipino soup’s name is an expletive in the Pampango dialect.
 But before I translate the swear word, let me tell you how a crisis brings out the best in everyone.
 Storm Sandy hit us in the east coast and left such devastation.
 It also brought out the best soups from my pantry.
 We were caught off guard by the storm calamity but I was not totally unprepared.

 With the constant power outages, I quickly surveyed my pantry and found a gold mine in the cans of sardines I had received a while ago from my dear friend, Carmen.
 She had thoughtfully sent me a generous supply of sardines along with the Filipino cured meat products she makes.

 I knew instantly I could whip up a good pot of sardine soup.
 I sautéed garlic, onions, tomatoes and poured in the sardines, broth and spinach.
 After a quick boil I had a simmering potful of sinfully good, tomato-flavored sardines soup.
 It is so amazing that the original recipe of this soup is a Pampango expletive that translates to “Soup!
 Son of a b—-!“.
 For those who are curious, Pampanga, a province north of Manila, is known as the “culinary capital of the Philippines”.
 Yes, I swear this soup is that good!
 Served hot with the fragrant boiled jasmine rice, it was splendid and swear-worthy!